stand-art/jaxn/Specification.md

 #### Notes

 The above grammar does not allow for adjacent commas (`[1,,2]`), a leading comma (`[,1]`), or placing a comma in an empty array or object (`[,]`).

+Trailing commas are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.

 ## Binary Data